2. Significant Accounting Policies

 Level 3 - instrument valuations are obtained without observable market values and require a high-level of judgment to determine the fair value.

 Determining which category an asset or liability falls within the hierarchy requires significant judgment.
 The Company evaluates its hierarchy disclosures each reporting period.
-There were no transfers between Level 1, 2 or 3 of the fair value hierarchy during the three months ended March 31, 2021 and 2020.
-The following table presents the assets and liabilities recorded that are reported at fair value on our condensed consolidated balance sheets on a recurring basis.
-No values were recorded in Level 2 or Level 3 at March 31, 2021 and December 31, 2020.
+There were no transfers between Level 1, 2 or 3 of the fair value hierarchy during the years ended December 31, 2020 and 2019.
+The following table presents the assets and liabilities recorded that are reported at fair value on our consolidated balance sheets on a recurring basis.
+No values were recorded in Level 2 or Level 3 at December 31, 2020 and 2019.

 Assets and Liabilities Measured at Fair Value on a Recurring Basis

 (1) Cash equivalents represent the fair value of the Company’s investment in a money market account.

 Net Loss per Share